 What are the best vitamins for lack of sleep?

-Call centre agents use melatonin for them to stay asleep longer, have more energy when they are awake, and fall asleep faster.
+Call centre agents use melatonin to stay asleep longer, have more energy when they are awake, and fall asleep faster.

-Your body produces melatonin naturally, and according to studies, it is generally safe to take daily if you are healthy and not pregnant.
-It’s best to consult a doctor before taking, as it doesn’t work for everybody.
+Your body produces melatonin naturally, and according to studies, it is generally safe to take it daily if you are healthy and not pregnant.
+It’s best to consult a doctor before taking it, as it doesn’t work for everybody.

-Before taking, try to relax before bed, keeping the lights low and sleeping in a cool, dark, comfortable bedroom for optimal results.
-Stop taking if it doesn’t work for you.
+Before taking, try to relax before bed, keep the lights low and sleep in a cool, dark, comfortable bedroom for optimal results.
+Stop taking it if it doesn’t work for you.

-Also, follow a regular sleep schedule regardless of which shift you are working.
+Also, follow a regular sleep schedule regardless of which shift you work.
 Try to set a plan so that you are in bed three hours after your shift ends (or whatever makes sense for you) regardless of the time your shift ends.